Anti-Irish sentiment: Northern Ireland

 Since the formation of Northern Ireland in 1921, there have been tensions between Protestants, who tend to refer to themselves as British, and Catholics, who tend to refer to themselves as Irish.

 In 1988, John Taylor, the Ulster Unionist MP for Strangford, replied to a letter from Gearoid Ó Muilleoir, deputy president of the Student's Union in Queen's University Belfast, relating to grants for students in Northern Ireland.
 Taylor's letter said, "Since your surname is clearly unpronounceable I have, rightly or wrongly, concluded that you are Irish and not British.
 I therefore suggest that you, and those whom you represent, apply for any necessary grants to the Dublin Government."

 Taylor later repudiated being Irish in a debate in Dublin: "We in Northern Ireland are not Irish.
-We do not jig at crossroads, speak Gaelic, play GAA etc… It is an insult for Dubliners to refer to us as being Irish."
+We do not jig at crossroads, speak Gaelic, play GAA etc. ...
+It is an insult for Dubliners to refer to us as being Irish."

-In 1999, Austin Currie, a former member of the SDLP from Dungannon, Co Tyrone, spoke in the Irish Parliament on the effect of partition on Catholics in Northern Ireland: "Partition was used to try to cut us off from the rest of the Irish nation.
+In 1999, Austin Currie, a former member of the SDLP from Dungannon, County Tyrone, spoke in the Irish Parliament on the effect of partition on Catholics in Northern Ireland: "Partition was used to try to cut us off from the rest of the Irish nation.
 Unionists did their best to stamp out our nationalism and, the educational system, to the extent it could organise it, was oriented to Britain and we were not even allowed to use names such as Séamus or Seán.
 When my brothers' godparents went to register their birth, they were told no such names as Séamus or Seán existed in Northern Ireland and were asked for the English equivalent."

 Since the Troubles began in the late 1960s, loyalists have consistently expressed anti-Irish sentiment.
 Irish tricolours have been burned on the yearly Eleventh Night bonfires.
 In August 1993 the Red Hand Commando announced that it would attack pubs or hotels where Irish folk music is played, although it withdrew the threat shortly after.
 In 2000, loyalists made posters and banners that read "The Ulster conflict is about nationality.
 IRISH OUT!".

-The Provisional IRA's bombings in England led to fear and anti-Irish sentiment.
+The Provisional IRA's bombings in England led to fear, anti-Irish sentiment and attacks on the Irish community there.
 After the Birmingham pub bombings, for example, there were reports of isolated attacks on Irish people and Irish-owned businesses in the Australian press.
 In the 1990s, writers for the Daily Mail newspaper "called for Irish people to be banned from UK sporting events and fined for IRA disruption to public transport", one of numerous opinions expressed over many years which has led the Daily Mail to be accused by some in Ireland of publishing "some of the most virulently anti-Irish journalism in Britain for decades".